rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 | float   | 4 byte         | decimal numbers.
 Can use to store 6-7 decimal digits                 |
 | double  | 8 byte         | decimal numbers.
 Can use to store 10-12 decimal digits               |
 | char    | 2 byte         | a single character/letter or ASCII values                            |

-- 1 bit of memory is like a one word of space in a paper.
-- 1 byte = 8 bits
-- 2 byte = 16 bits and so on

 # Variables and Constants
 Its no use if we store values in memory and dont use them anywhere.
 To use them we assign these values to a container.
 When this container is accessed, we get the actual value we stored in the memory.
 These containers are known variables and constants.